AhmedT05/nexus/privacy-policy.md

 ### activeTab
 Used to access the current tab's content to extract contact information from OneLink Intruity pages.

-### scripting
-Used to inject content scripts that extract contact information from web pages.

 ### storage
 Used to securely store your API key and workflow preferences locally.

-### contextMenus
-Used to provide right-click menu options for quick access to contact transfer functionality.

-### tabs
-Used to refresh Nexus Sales pages after successful contact transfers.

 ### Host Permissions
 Required to interact with: